 Counselling & Wellbeing Team, first floor of the Carrington Building, Whiteknights Campus.
 The service is running phone and video appointments only at the moment due to Covid-19.

 0118 378 4216 or email email@example.com if you want to speak with a counsellor or mental health adviser.

 Life Tools: talks given by university staff and other professionals throughout the year, that students can attend for free, on topics such as mindfulness, nutrition, exercise, relationships, and coping with stress.
 There is also a Life Tools blog.

 Student Welfare Team: Advice and support on a range of life issues, such as settling in, dealing with housemates, bullying, drugs or alcohol, of help for victims of violence or crime.

 Counselling is offered by the college for free, from experienced professionals, to help students with a range of issues, such as relationships, bereavement and loss, anxiety and depression, work/study problems, disabilities and eating disorders.

 You can self-refer to this NHS Berkshire-wide service for anxiety, depression, stress or phobias.
 A range of help is offered, including online cognitive behavioural therapy (CBT) and tips on dealing with pressure and exams.
 Your GP may also refer you to Talking Therapies if you visit them with mental health issues.

 This is a free counselling service for 10-25-year-olds in Reading.
 You can self-refer or be referred by a teacher, GP or social worker.
-Sessions are run 4-9pm Mon-Fri to avoid clashes with study or work.
-There is a waiting list, but very vulnerable clients are given priority.
+There may be a waiting list, but very vulnerable clients are given priority.